 Experience The RHRLI Edge

 RHRLI believes in giving patients as much information as possible.
 It’s one of the reasons we’re the premier hair restoration center on Long Island.
-Another reason for the RHRLI edge is that we have a robotic Follicular Unit Extraction (FUE) procedure that is the best permanent solution to hair loss currently available.
+Another reason for the RHRLI edge is that we have a robotic Follicular Unit Excision (FUE) procedure that is the best permanent solution to hair loss currently available.
 It’s called the ARTAS® System and it uses robotic technology to find healthy donor hair and transplant it to where it’s needed.
 We’re the only hair transplant treatment center on Long Island that has ARTAS® and we take the time to work with our patients to design the best treatment possible.
 We also want to take the time to tell you how pregnancy affects hair.

 Thicker Hair, Thinner Hair and Pregnancy